idrisschebak/mousejiggler/README.md

 """
 ```

-Optionally, you also change the parameters:
+Optionally, you can also change the parameters:
 ```
 python jiggle.py --distance 10 --interval 0.5 --threshold 5 --speedup-prob 0.1
 ```